alban-read/M1-MICRO-FORTH/M1MicroForth.md

 is much nicer.

-This feature is not necessary most of the time, but if you do have more than three arguments it can make life simpler.

 #### Self reference

-A word can refer to it self in its own definition (recursion) like FIB above.
+A word can refer to it self in its own definition (recursion) like FIB did above.

 Also a word has pointers to itself available.

-There are two special **LOCAL** variables that allow a word to see it is own address.
+There are two special variables that allow a word to see it is own address.

 These are